SitchApp/sitch-embed/readme.md

 Every Sitch has a unique link.
 You can get this link by selecting the Sitch on https://mysitch.app and pressing "Copy Link", or by editing the Sitch and viewing it at the top of the edit page.
 As an example, for Sitch link https://sitch.app/s/i4lVvZB, you would add `data-sitch-link="https://sitch.app/s/i4lVvZB"` to a button.

-There's currently one more attribute you can use to customize things:
+There's two more attributes you can use to customize things:

 ### data-sitch-max-width

 Use this to determine how far in the embedded Sitch will slide in from the right when activated.
 The value is in pixels.
 An example would be `data-sitch-max-width="500"` to make the Sitch slide in from the right and stop at 500px in.

+### data-sitch-hash

+To make the Sitches behave like proper webpages on your site you can add this data attribute to give them a hash addresses.
+For example, a Sitch button on https://sitch.cards has `data-sitch-hash="store"` on it, so if you visit https://sitch.cards/#store the store opens right away .
+Make sure any hash addresses you use are unique and aren't used as HTML "id" values on any elements on your page.

 Finally to activate the buttons you would import the library: